quintolin/.github/README.md

-# Quintolin
+# Quintolin: GitHub metadata

-This is the fifth edition of the persistent browser-based game “Shintolin”.
+This is metadata repository for “Quintolin” organization on GitHub.